 In this procedure, the following example environment is used:

-VShell Server Version 3.6 and later on vshell.somedomain.com
+VShell Server 3.6 and later on vshell.example.com

-VShell Server Version 2.6.3 through 3.5.4 on vshell.somedomain.com
+VShell Server 2.6.3 – 3.5.4 on vshell.example.com

 WARNING: If you use the registry editor incorrectly, you may cause serious problems that may require you to reinstall your operating system.
 There is no guarantee that you can solve problems that result from using the registry editor incorrectly.
 Use the registry editor at your own risk.